janaipakos/janaipakos.github.io/about.md

 <section>
     <h1>Summary</h1>
     <ul>
-    <li>Project leader</strong>, developer</strong>, tester</strong>, and documentation specialist</strong> with five years of experience in Government, Compliance, Publishing, and Web Development</li>
+    <li>Project leader, developer, tester, and documentation specialist with five years of experience in Government, Compliance, Publishing, and Web Development</li>
-    <li>Three years</strong> of experience as project leader</strong>, from two to six members</li>
+    <li>Three years of experience as project leader, from two to six members</li>
-    <li>One year</strong> of experience as technical editor</strong> in web, database, and anti-money laundering software architecture</li>
+    <li>One year of experience as technical editor in web, database, and anti-money laundering software architecture</li>
-    <li>Nine months</strong> of experience in full-stack JavaScript development</strong>, UX design, data visualization, and usability testing</li>
+    <li>Nine months of experience in full-stack JavaScript development, UX design, data visualization, and usability testing</li>
-    <li>Graduate degree in Media Studies from Pratt Institute</strong>, focusing on wireless peer to peer networks in Eastern Europe</li>
+    <li>Graduate degree in Media Studies from Pratt Institute, focusing on wireless peer to peer networks in Eastern Europe</li>
     <li>Active in the <a class="link"  href='https://jamesanaipakos.com/projects'>Open-Source community</a>.
 Occassional <a class="link"  href='http://sched.co/2AhK'>public speaker</a></li>
     </ul>
 </section>